 Luce della Vita Celebrates its 25th Anniversary 1993-2017

 In 1993, Frescobaldi released their first vintage of Luce della Vita.
 2020 marks a milestone, as their latest release of the 2017 vintage is their 25th.
 For any wine producer, the release of the new vintage is always an exciting moment.
-When that vintage marks a quarter-century, it’s even more special.
+However, when that vintage marks a quarter-century, it’s even more special.
 Time then, for celebrations.

 Introducing Luce della Vita